Apple Black

 Apple Black is an American/Nigerian original English-language manga series written by and illustrated by Odunze Oguguo/Whyt Manga.
-Apple Black has been serialized bi-weekly in MyFutprint Entertainment's Saturday AM since December 2014, with the chapters collected into three volumes as of December 2022.
+Apple Black has been serialized bi-weekly in MyFutprint Entertainment's Saturday AM since December 2014, with the chapters collected into volumes.
+Apple Black and other Saturday AM titles are also referred to as Diverse Manga.

 Plot

 Many years ago, humans acquired “Black” fruits from a tree that descended from the skies, turning humans into sorcerers.
 Although all of Black is now extinct, humans still have sorcery inherited from their ancestors.
 Blessed with the Arodihs arm by Merlin, the god of sorcery, Sano is raised and trained in isolation and secrecy to be the world’s savior, known as the Trinity.
 The savior is the one who dawns the Infinite Night, an eternal night of chaos.
 With his newfound freedom from isolation, Sano gets a fiery start after being admitted to Black Bottom Island’s guild for young sorcerers.
 As his fellow gifted allies and sorcerers like Opal Wantmore accompany Sano on his quest, the treachery, betrayal, and evil that have plagued nearly all of Eden again threaten the world.

 Sano fears his power can either save the world or destroy it.
 With his visions offering him a darker path, Sano seeks to find those responsible for his loss, and walk away from revenge and toward forgiveness to find closure.
 Ridding Eden of the Infinite Night will require him to uncover the secrets behind his father’s research on fully rejuvenating the effects of Black in bloodlines with the immense power known as "Apple Black."